acmcsufoss/triggers/README.md

     - Make sure you have the correct role IDs
     - Make sure you have the correct JDK version

-3. **"How can I get my bot ID?"**
+3. **"How do I get my bot ID?"**

-   - Go to Discord Developer Dashboard -> Your bot -> General Information -> Application ID
+    - Go to Discord Developer Dashboard → Your bot → General Information → Application ID

+4. **"How do I get my bot token?"**

+    - Go to Discord Developer Dashboard → Your bot → Bot → Token → Copy

-4. **"Why does the bot not respond to my messages?"**
+5. **"Why does the bot not respond to my messages?"**

     - Make sure you have the correct role IDs

-5. **"How can I get my role ID?"**
+6. **"How can I get my role ID?"**

-   - Go to your server -> Server Settings -> Roles
+    - Go to your server → Server Settings → Roles
     - Right-click on the role you want to get the ID of and select "Copy ID"

 ## Contributing

 1. Create a new branch
 2. Make your changes
+    - Make sure Maven is set as the current Code Style Scheme
+    - Reformat code with `Ctrl + Alt + L`
 3. Create a pull request

 ---